 You may decide to work towards gaining incorporated (IEng) or chartered (CEng) engineer status, which is awarded by the Engineering Council.
 This can provide you with higher earning potential and improved career prospects.

 You will need to be a member of a professional institution, such as the IET, so that you can apply through them for professional registration.

-The process of getting IEng or CEng status is more straightforward if you have accredited qualifications but it is still possible to achieve without.
+The process of getting IEng or CEng status is more straightforward if you have accredited qualifications but it is still possible to achieve without them.
 You'll also need to demonstrate that you're working at a particular level and have the required professional competences and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).
 Find out more at Engineering Council - Professional Registration.

 As your career progresses, you'll take on a more senior role with greater responsibility for other staff and larger projects and budgets.

 To progress in the profession, it's becoming increasingly important to achieve professional CEng status.
 This is an internationally recognised qualification, which shows you're capable of working at a particular level.
 It's likely that in your role you'll be problem-solving, making key contributions through innovation, and promoting advanced methods and techniques.
 More information is available at Engineering Council - Chartered Engineer.

 Once you have become chartered, you will be eligible to apply for European Engineer (EUR ING) status, which is recognised across the continent.
 This, along with a second language, is a great advantage for you to have when entering the increasingly global engineering marketplace.